 Prof. Sharma's research contributions are highly interdisciplinary, spanning a wide range of nanotechnology areas; carbon-based nanocomposites and MEMS/NEMS in energy, health, and environment; functional interfaces; micro/nano-mechanics of soft matter; nano-patterning and nanofabrication; colloid and interfacial engineering; biomaterials & bio surfaces; wetting, adhesion, and thin polymer films.
 He has made original pioneering contributions to the understanding of the behavior of thin films and other highly confined nanoscale systems.
 He has filed over 10 patents, given over 100 invited or keynote conference presentations, and mentored a nanotechnology startup.

 In 2010, the Infosys Science Foundation awarded him with the Infosys Prize in Engineering and Computer Science for his "scholarly scientific contributions in the broad areas of nanoscale surface pattern evolution, instability, and the dynamics of thin liquid and solid films and soft matter."
 He is a recipient of numerous national and international awards including the inaugural Bessel Research Award of the Humboldt Foundation, Homi J. Bhabha Award for Applied Sciences, University Grants Commission (UGC) National Hari Om Ashram Trust Awards (2007) and R. C. Mehrotra Memorial Lifetime Achievement Award (2010).
 He is an elected fellow of the Indian National Academy of Engineering, National Academy of Sciences and Indian Academy of Sciences.
 He has also been an INAE Chair Professor from 2011 to 2013, and C V Seshadri Chair Professor, 2012.
+In 2007, IIT Kanpur conferred upon him the Distinguished Alumnus Award.

 Achievements and Honors